List of Star Wars: Knights of the Old Republic characters: Darth Malak

-Darth Malak, voiced by Rafael Ferrer, is the old Sith apprentice of Revan and the main antagonist of the first game.
-Malak and Revan disobeyed the Jedi Council and helped the Republic defend against the Mandalorians.
-They fell to the dark side in pursuing the Mandalorians.
-Malak then betrays his master and usurps the title of Dark Lord of the Sith.
-However, Revan survives the attack, at the cost of his memory.
-Revan regains his power in the search for the Star Forge, and defeats Malak in the game's final battle.
+Darth Malak, voiced by Rafael Ferrer, is the former apprentice of Revan and the main antagonist of the first game.
+As Jedi, Malak and Revan disobeyed the Jedi Council and helped the Republic defend against the Mandalorians.
+During the war, Malak was captured by them for a time and experimented upon, which caused his baldness.
+It was also during the Mandalorian Wars that he got the name "Malak", his birth name being "Alek".
+He got blue head tattoos and started calling himself Malak to escape the arrest warrant issued by the Jedi Council, and he later decided to keep this name in protest until the war is over.
+At the end of the Mandalorian Wars, however, both Revan and Malak fell to the dark side and turned against the Republic.
+Malak became Revan's Sith apprentice but in time viewed Revan as too soft, which led to a duel that ended with Revan cutting off his lower jaw, making Malak wear a metallic jaw guard.
+Malak later betrays Revan when he is facing Jedi and usurps the title of Dark Lord of the Sith, but Revan survives the attack, at the cost of his memory.
+Under Malak's leadership, the Sith devastate planets Taris and Dantooine, while Revan regains his power in the search for the ancient space factory The Star Forge where he defeats Malak in the game's final battle, having already bested Malak's apprentices Darth Bandon and Bastila.
 GamePro's Hugh Sterbakov ranked Darth Malak as 22nd most diabolical videogame villain of all time, saying he was "one of, if not the coolest expanded universe Star Wars character yet".
 UGO Networks put the character as their 19th top Star Wars Expanded Universe character.
 On GameSpot's "All-Time Greatest Villain" competition in 2011, Darth Malak managed to get into the top sixteen.
 GameDaily's Robert Workman put Darth Malak as their 16th top evil mastermind of all time.
 Workman also listed Malak as one of his favourite Star Wars video game characters.